Caryourdaysbm/RioEigenPMSaaSFrontend/README.md

 # PM SaaS Frontend (Vite + React + Tailwind)

-Quick scaffold that connects to the FastAPI backend.
-Set VITE_API_URL in a .env file if needed.
+Quick scaffold that connects to the FastAPI backend. rename the `.env.example` file to `.env`.

+first do
+- npm i
+- npm i @vitejs/plugin-react

 Scripts:
 - npm run dev
 - npm run build
-- npm run preview

 Notes:
 - This scaffold keeps auth in localStorage and uses the backend endpoints created in the FastAPI scaffold.